 Depart the U.S and fly to Papeete, French Polynesia.

-Take a short tour of Tahiti before embarking National Geographic Orion.
+Take a short tour before embarking National Geographic Orion.

 Begin your exploration of the “Dangerous Archipelago” at Fakarava, one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve.
 After a festive welcome with traditional dancers, learn about the island’s pearl industry, and walk its pristine beaches.
 Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive.
 In true expedition mode, explore one of the uninhabited atolls such as Tahanea.
 Navigate reefs and islets during a day at sea on your way to Pukarua, where you’ll be greeted by traditional dancers.